KDE/kseexpr/README.md

 The `crack_atof` function by Tian Bo (in Utils.cpp) is licensed under the [MIT](LICENSES/MIT.txt).

-The packaging scripts come from Krita and are licensed under the [GNU General Public License v2.0](LICENSES/GPL-2.0.txt).
+The packaging scripts are made available under the [BSD 3-Clause "New" or "Revised" License](LICENSES/BSD-3-Clause.txt).

 ## Original SeExpr Developers